michaelpryor/csharp-sdk/readme.md

 Facebook C# SDK
 ===============

 NOTE:  THIS SDK IS DEPRECATED.
-WE ARE KNOW LONGER SUPPORTING IT AND IT WILL BE MADE PRIVATE SOON.
+WE ARE KNOW LONGER SUPPORTING IT AND IT WILL BE MADE PRIVATE NOW.
+The Facebook C# SDK is now here: https://github.com/facebook-csharp-sdk

 This SDK provides a light wrapper around the Facebook Graph API.